Jihyo87/Twice-/README.md

-I am gonna create a Twice website by React.js
+I am gonna create a Twice website made by React.js

 Just for fun :>